Skip to content

 Temperature Control: The difference between perfectly cooked salmon and dry, flaky sadness is about 10°F. There’s almost no margin for error.

-Pan-Seared Only Crispy outside, raw center Excellent Medium
+• Texture Result: Crispy outside, raw center

-Bake + Broil Golden, caramelized Perfect Easy
+• Bake + Broil

 The bake-and-broil combo is honestly the sweet spot for home cooks.
 You get controlled, even cooking plus that restaurant-quality crust.